Mortons House Wedding of Hester & Fares

 If you’re looking for a photographer for your own wedding at Mortons House in Corfe Castle, do get in touch – I’d love to have a chat about your own plans!

-Last Saturday saw me returning to Mortons House Hotel in Corfe Castle for the wedding of Hester and Fares.
+Last Saturday saw me returning for another Mortons House Wedding in Corfe Castle – this time for the wedding of Hester and Fares.

-The couple live in Amman, and they had already had a Jordanian ceremony with Fares family; this then was the English leg, with just a few close friends making it from their corners of their globe to join the English contingent from Hester’s side.
+The couple live in Amman, and they had already had a Jordanian ceremony with Fares’ family; this then was the English leg, with just a few close friends making it from their own corners of the globe to join the English contingent from Hester’s side.